William Kaye Estes: Career highlights

 Estes and his mentor B.F.
-Skinner presented their analysis of anxiety, introducing the conditioned emotional response (CER)/conditioned fear response (CFR) paradigm, where rats were trained to respond on an operant schedule that produced a steady response rate, after which they were tested with an electric shock stimulus that was conditioned as a fear signal.
+Skinner presented their analysis of anxiety, introducing the conditioned emotional response (CER)/conditioned fear response (CFR) paradigm, such that rats were trained to respond on an operant schedule that produced a steady response rate, after which they were tested with an electric shock stimulus that was conditioned as a fear signal.
 The fear signal suppressed the operant response, and the magnitude of suppression was used as a measure of anxiety.
-The CER/CFR became widely used to study Pavlovian conditioning in a variety of organisms.
+The CER/CFR became used widely to study Pavlovian conditioning in a variety of organisms.